pgbackrest/pgbackrest/doc/BLOG.md

 ```
 This is pretty normal for a small database without bundling enabled since each file is stored separately.
 There are also a few metadata files that pgBackRest uses to track the backup.

-Now we'll perform the same actions on repo2:
+Now we'll perform the same actions on repo2, which has file bundling enabled:
 ```
 $ pgbackrest --stanza=demo --type=full --repo=2 backup
 $ find /var/lib/pgbackrest/2/backup/demo/latest/ -type f | wc -l